How To Clean Whirlpool Dishwasher? (Simple Ways)

 Steps to Clean Whirlpool Dishwasher

-Step 2: Remove the filter screen from the top of the unit.
+Remove the filter screen from the top of the unit.
 To do this, first, make sure that the drain hose is disconnected.
-Next, unscrew the two bolts located near the bottom of the front panel.
+Next, unscrew the two bolts near the front panel’s bottom.
 Pull the entire filter assembly forward and lift it away from the back wall of the dishwasher.

-Next, disconnect the hoses leading to the wash pump and the hot/cold water valves.
+Next, disconnect the hoses to the wash pump and the hot/cold water valves.
 These should come apart easily once you loosen the nuts, securing them to the side panels.
 Slide these parts out of the way and continue removing the remaining hardware.

 Now pour about half of the solution into the upper section of the dishwasher.
 Give it five minutes to settle, then pour the rest of the liquid down the sides of the machine.
 After waiting 5 minutes, run the full cycle again.
 Repeat this procedure three times.

 Afterward, wipe down the interior surfaces of the dishwasher with a damp cloth.
 Don’t worry too much about getting every spot; focus on wiping down those areas that tend to accumulate dirt, like the doors and shelves.
 Finally, give the whole area a good dusting with a soft brush.

 To keep things extra tidy, you can purchase a special cleaner specifically for washing machines.
 Remember that most cleansers won’t work well on stainless steel appliances, so check the label carefully before purchasing.

 Once you’re done cleaning, replace the silverware racks, utensil holders, and other accessories.
 Reattach the wires to the new pieces and plug everything back together.
 Turn the power switch back on and test the appliance to ensure it works properly.